 - Map the value stream: all the steps necessary to complete the project — determine (and eliminate) steps that do not create value.
 This value stream can be visually displayed on a Kanban board.

-- Create flow: with waste now removed, it’s important to eliminate (or minimize) potential bottlenecks and unnecessary dependencies
+- Create flow: With waste removed, it’s important to eliminate (or minimize) potential bottlenecks and unnecessary dependencies

 How is lean different from scrum?